act-rules/act-rules.github.io/_rules/image-has-name-23a2a8.md

 #### Inapplicable Example 4

-The element is not a `img` element
+The element is not a `img` element.

 ```html
 <div aria-label="W3C logo"></div>